 Last year over 6,000 students completed the course but more than 4,000 waited until the fall.

-Register for a class this April or May and enjoy the following:
+Register for a class this March or April and enjoy the following:

 - Smaller class size